 Day 8: Airport Transfer

-If you will living us to day our Transfer staff will drive you buck to the Airport.
-If you have purchased a safari package through kuwa huru adventure Tanzania we will Help you seamlessly transition from your trek into your next Tanzania adventure
+If you will living us today our Transfer staff will drive you back to the Airport.
+If you have purchased a safari package through Kuwa kuru adventure Tanzania we will Help you seamlessly transition from your trek into your next Tanzania adventure

 The above climb can be undertaken for your own personal charity or group charity.